NSaha27/React_Udemy_Course_2024-main/README.md

 (3) What is React Element?
 Each React module returns one block of JSX code, that one block of code is called React Element.
-React elements are immutable in nature, i.e. their content never change at runtime.
+React elements are immutable in nature, i.e. their contents never change at runtime.
 A React component is created using one or more block of codes (React Elements).

 Each React element is converted into a JavaScript object at the end.
 React tries to understand that object and updates its virtual DOM accordingly.